kmcooper/MINKWIC2023/documents/guides.md

 # Guides and Resources
-This is a curated list of resources you can use to help build and enhance your repository
+This is a curated list of resources you can use to help build and enhance your repository.

 ## Git and GitHub
 1. [https://www.codecademy.com/learn/learn-git](https://www.codecademy.com/learn/learn-git)